Certifying Some Distributional Robustness with Principled Adversarial Training

 \end{theorem} See Section~\ref{sec:proof-of-convergence} for the proof.
 We make a few remarks.
 First, the condition $\E[\ltwo{\nabla F(\theta)-\nabla_\theta \phi_\gamma(\theta, Z)}^2] \le \sigma^2$ holds (to within a constant factor) whenever $\ltwo{\nabla_\theta \loss(\theta, z)} \le \sigma$ for all $\theta, z$.
 Theorem~\ref{thm:convergence} shows that the stochastic gradient method achieves the rates of convergence on the penalty problem~\eqref{eqn:empproblem} achievable in standard smooth non-convex optimization~\citep{GhadimiLa13}.
 The accuracy parameter $\epsilon$ has a \emph{fixed} effect on optimization accuracy, independent of $T$: approximate maximization has limited effects.

-Key to the convergence guarantee of Theorem~\ref{thm:convergence} is that the loss $\loss$ is smooth in $z$: the inner supremum~\eqref{eqn:inner-sup} is NP-hard to compute for non-smooth deep networks (see Lemma~\ref{thm:nphard} in Section~\ref{sec:nphard} for a proof of this for ReLU's).
+Key to the convergence guarantee of Theorem~\ref{thm:convergence} is that the loss $\loss$ is smooth in $z$: the inner supremum~\eqref{eqn:inner-sup} is NP-hard to compute for non-smooth deep networks (see Lemma~\ref{thm:nphard} in Section~\ref{sec:nphard} below for a proof of this for networks with ReLUs).
 The smoothness of $\loss$ is essential so that a penalized version $\loss(\theta, z) - \gamma c(z, z_0)$ is concave in $z$ (which can be approximately verified by computing Hessians $\nabla^2_{zz} \loss(\theta, z)$ for each training datapoint), allowing computation and our coming certificates of optimality.
-Replacing ReLU's with sigmoids or ELU's~\citep{ASclevert2015fast} allows us to apply Theorem~\ref{thm:convergence}, making distributionally robust optimization tractable for deep learning.
+Replacing ReLUs with sigmoids or ELUs~\citep{ASclevert2015fast} allows us to apply Theorem~\ref{thm:convergence}, making distributionally robust optimization tractable for deep learning.

-In supervised-learning scenarios, we are often interested in adversarial perturbations only to feature vectors (and not labels).
-Letting $Z = (X, Y)$ where $X$ denotes the feature vector (covariates) and $Y$ the label, this is equivalent to defining the Wasserstein cost function $c: \mc{Z} \times \mc{Z} \to \R_+ \cup \{\infty\}$ by

-where $c_x: \mc{X} \times \mc{X} \to \R_+$ is the transportation cost for the feature vector $X$.
-All of our results suitably generalize to this setting with minor modifications to the robust surrogate~\eqref{eqn:inner-sup} and the above assumptions (see Section~\ref{sec:supervised}).
-Similarly, our distributionally robust framework~\eqref{eqn:lagrangian-duality} is general enough to consider adversarial perturbations to only an arbitrary subset of coordinates in $Z$.
-For example, it may be appropriate in certain applications to hedge against adversarial perturbations to a small fixed region of an image~\citep{BrownMaRoAbGi17}.
-By suitably modifying the cost function $c(z, z')$ to take value $\infty$ outside this small region, our general formulation covers such variants.
+Our distributionally robust framework~\eqref{eqn:lagrangian-duality} is general enough to consider adversarial perturbations to an arbitrary subset of coordinates in $Z$.
+For example, it is appropriate in certain applications to hedge against adversarial perturbations to a small fixed region of an image~\citep{BrownMaRoAbGi17}.
+By modifying the cost function $c(z, z')$ to take value $\infty$ outside this small region, our general formulation covers such variants.
 In Section \ref{sec:supervised}, we illustrate this modification for supervised-learning scenarios, where we adversarially perturb feature vectors of datapoints but not their labels.